u-blox/ubxlib/port/platform/zephyr/README.md

 `ubxlib` also requires some Zephyr config to be enabled: check [default.conf](default.conf) for the basics or, for details to do with BLE configuration or including I2C/SPI etc., check [runner/prj.conf](runner/prj.conf)/[runner_linux/prj.conf](runner_linux/prj.conf).

+If you wish to build the default `runner` build and associated tests _without_ nRF Connect SDK then you will need to bring in a copy of Unity from somewhere, identifying the Unity directory by defining the environment variable `UNITY_PATH`, e.g. `UNITY_PATH=/home/ubxlib/unity`.

 # SDK Usage

 ## Nordic MCUs: Segger Embedded Studio